PierreLesturgie/GTS/README.md

 - Average **2D-SFS** (multi-demes)

 ###### Note 1 - expressed in units of branch lentgths (when applicable)
-###### Note 2 - average statistics over all the genomic map, or subsetted by neutral and selection regions
+###### Note 2 - average statistics over all the genomic map, and subsetted by neutral and selection regions

 ### Appendix: type of topologies tested (N=2 diploids)